Recommendation 320 (2012)1

-1. The Congress of Local and Regional Authorities of the Council of Europe (“the Congress”) refers to:
+1. The Congress of Local and Regional Authorities of the Council of Europe refers to:

 b.
-Article 2, paragraph 3 of Statutory Resolution (2011) 2 relating to the Congress, stipulating that “The Congress shall prepare on a regular basis country-by-country reports on the situation of local and regional democracy in all member states and in states which have applied to join the Council of Europe, and shall ensure, in particular, that the principles of the European Charter of Local Self-Government are implemented’’;
+Article 2, paragraph 3 of the above-mentioned Statutory Resolution CM/Res(2011)2 , stipulating that “The Congress shall prepare on a regular basis country-by-country reports on the situation of local and regional democracy in all member states and in states which have applied to join the Council of Europe, and shall ensure, in particular, that the principles of the European Charter of Local Self-Government are implemented’’;

-d.
-Congress Resolution 299 (2010), which provides that the Congress will use the Council of Europe Reference Framework for Regional Democracy in its monitoring activities, as well as the reply given by the Committee of Ministers to Congress Recommendation 282 (2010) [CM/Cong(2011)Rec282final] encouraging the governments of member states to take account of the aforementioned Reference Framework in their policies and reforms;
+d. its Resolution 299 (2010) on the follow-up by the Congress of the Council of Europe Conference of Ministers responsible for Local and Regional Government (Utrecht, Netherlands, 16-17 November 2009), which provides that the Congress will use the Council of Europe Reference Framework for Regional Democracy in its monitoring activities, as well as the reply given by the Committee of Ministers to Congress Recommendation 282 (2010) [CM/Cong(2011)Rec282final] encouraging the governments of member states to take account of the aforementioned Reference Framework in their policies and reforms;

-e. the explanatory memorandum on local and regional democracy in Germany drawn up by the Rapporteurs, Britt-Marie Lövgren, Sweden (L, ILDG) and Ignacio Sanchez Amor, Spain (R, SOC)2 following the official visits to Germany in June and September 2011.
+e. the explanatory memorandum on local and regional democracy in Germany drawn up by the Rapporteurs, Britt-Marie Lövgren and Ignacio Sanchez Amor2, following the official visits to Germany in June and September 2011.

 2. The Congress recalls that:

 a.
-Germany signed the European Charter of Local Self-Government (“the Charter”) on 15 October 1985 and ratified it on 17 May 1988 with entry into force on 1 September 1988, declaring that the scope of Article 9, paragraph 3 did not apply to municipal associations (Gemeindeverbände) and counties (Kreise) in the region (Land) of Rhineland-Palatinate, while in all other regions (Länder), the same paragraph did not apply to the Kreise.
+Germany signed the European Charter of Local Self-Government on 15 October 1985 and ratified it on 17 May 1988 with entry into force on 1 September 1988, declaring that the scope of Article 9, paragraph 3 did not apply to municipal associations (Gemeindeverbände) and counties (Kreise) in the Land of Rhineland-Palatinate, while in all other Länder, the same paragraph did not apply to the Kreise.
 None of these exceptions, made in 1988, have been removed since then;

 b.
 Germany did not sign the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority (CETS No. 207);

-c. the Monitoring Committee decided on 23 March 2011 to carry out the first general monitoring of the situation of local and regional self-government in Germany and its compliance with the Charter.
+c. the Congress Committee on the Honouring of Obligations and Commitments by Member States of the European Charter of Local Self-Government (Monitoring Committee) decided on 23 March 2011 to carry out the first general monitoring of the situation of local and regional self-government in Germany and its compliance with the European Charter of Local Self-Government.
 It instructed Ms Lövgren and Mr Sanchez Amor to prepare and submit to the Congress, as Rapporteurs, a report on local and regional democracy in Germany;

 d. the Congress delegation carried out a monitoring visit to Germany from 27 to 29 June 2011 visiting Berlin, Potsdam and Frankfurt (Oder) and on 27 and 28 September 2011 visiting Düsseldorf, Langenfeld (North-Rhine Westphalia), Wiesbaden (Hesse), Stuttgart and Ludwigsburg (Baden-Württemberg).